Cham0i/AD-DNS-troubleshooting/README.md

 So R U N A W A Y would translate to
    7 8 6 2 9 2 9

 DNS records work the same way.
 When you go to google.com what you are really asking is to connect to 8.8.8.8.
-This is why it's possible to have multiple domains lead to the same website.
-For example, some comedic genius decided to register the domain [crappyschool.com](crappyschool.com) to route to the University of California at Berkeley's home page.
+That's why it's possible to have multiple domains lead to the same website; like how a comedic genius decided to register the domain [crappyschool.com](crappyschool.com) to route to the University of California at Berkeley's home page.

-## The record search hierarchy
+## The Record Search Hierarchy

 To find an IP Address, a computer refers to the following in this order: